-Claim Assessment: the assessment of a potential Claim carried out by Us, based on the information provided and any documents or other information supplied by You, in order to determine the likely prospects of a Claim being successful.
+Claim Assessment: the assessment of a potential Claim carried out by the Company, based on the contents of the Redress Application and any documents or other information supplied by the Client, in order to determine the likely prospects of a Claim being successful.

 Commencement Date: has the meaning given in clause 2.

-Contract: the contract between Us and You for the supply of the Services on an exclusive basis in accordance with these Conditions.
+Contract: the contract between the Company and the Client for the supply of the Services on an exclusive basis in accordance with these Terms of Engagement.

-Cooling Off Period: means the period in which You can cancel the Contract as defined in clause 9.1.
+Cooling Off Period: means the period in which the Client can cancel the Contract as defined in clause 9.1.

-Success Fee: the fee payable in respect of an Award, as described in clause 5.1.
+Success Fee: the fee payable in respect of a Reasonable Offer, as described in clause 5.1.